max-ionov/attestationExample/README.md

 By using RDF, we can very easily take advantages of additional information available in the cloud.

 NOTE: in the resulting RDF, such description of cited work will certainly not be present, but an external URI will be used.

+#### Why should we add redundant data in RDFa

+One could validly ask why we should bother adding RDFa annotation to the TEI file when the data is already available in TEI.
+There are several reasons for this:

+1. The TEI+RDFa file can be seen as a metamorphic file that can be processed by any XML/TEI tools AND RDF tools, without any tool to be tweaked or adapted.
+Hence, explicitly annotating data with RDFa allows for the use of RDF based tools without any further action.
+2. Even if the data itself is already available in TEI, there is no particular reasons why RDF structure should follow the TEI one.
+Indeed, the RDF structure could be a full graph or a tree that does not span on the TEI tree structure.
+3. The TEI encoding will usually annotate values as they where given in the original data (e.g. the string 'pl.' will be annotated as a number element).
+Determining the exact meaning of this value will be delegated to further tools in the data pipeline if necessary.
+In RDF, there is a tendency to avoid such "local" encodings and a will to standardize such values.
+Hence, it is possible in RDF to map the original value 'pl.' to the shared entity 'lexinfo:plural' that is fully defined in the LOD cloud.